Ring Size Chart: US, UK, EU, AU and mm Converter (Free Printable)

 Before you measure, it helps to know where you likely land.
 Most people fall within a predictable range, and knowing the average means you're already working with fewer unknowns.
 These figures come from GIA jewelry education data and retail sizing reports (2025).

-- Size range: 3–9
+- Size range: 3 to 9

-- Most common: 5–7
+- Most common: 5 to 7

 - Most popular: US 6 (16.5mm)

-- Size range: 6–13
+- Size range: 6 to 13

-- Most common: 8–10.5
+- Most common: 8 to 10.5

 - Most popular: US 9 (19.0mm)

-These averages are useful as a starting point — especially when buying a surprise gift and you have zero information to work from.
+These averages are useful as a starting point, especially when buying a surprise gift and you have zero information to work from.
 A US 6 for women and US 9 for men are the safest blind guesses if you truly have no reference.
 That said, finger size varies significantly with age, weight, and dominant hand, so treat these numbers as a starting point, not a substitute for measuring.

 One thing we see consistently at Joalys: customers from warmer climates tend to run slightly larger than the average, since fingers stay expanded more of the year.
 Worth keeping in mind if you're ordering for someone based in a hot region.